QCDIS/NaaVRE-website/Readiness-level-framework.md

   - Find out if the architecture of the virtual lab is understandable and maintainable.

 #### Workshop use milestone
 In this phase at least one workshop should be given to a group of 10 to 25 potential users.
+Additionally, user feedback should be gathered and processed.

 #### Workshop use responsibilities
 The following responsibilities apply during this phase:
 - Virtual lab owner / Principal investigator: Gathers user feedback and determines how to facilitate other users in the virtual lab.
-- Virtual lab service operator: Gives trainings to users. <span style="color:green">Do we want a specific trainer role?</span>
-- !!!!!that can point out what the user can safely change and can not change in the lab.
+- Virtual lab service operator: Gives trainings to users.
+Can point out what the user can change and can not change in the lab.
+<span style="color:green">Do we want a specific trainer role?</span>
 - Virtual lab technical coordinator: Answers any technical questions arising from the workshop use which the service operator can not answer.
 Has been involved as VRE DevOps engineer during the previous stages.

 ### From workshop use to operational service
 The virtual lab is an operational service if all previous criteria apply and additionally the following criteria apply: